HadeeqaImran/blogs-app-node/README.md

 Simplified way of writing plain json data. writing key value pairs as strings

 # Changed to see if a build is triggered?

+# Image Upload
+Where we store those images?
+How can we access those stored images?
+How can we map an image with a blog post?

+# For interview might want to check other possible solutions and then their problems

+# Solution 1: MongoDB
+Why do we not store it in MongoDb?
+It is very easy to store an image in MongoDb and the mapping to blog posts is easy too.
+BUT it is an expensive solution because you have to pay for storage on mongodb cloud

+# Solution 2: Hardrive tied to a server.
+Whenever we deploy our application to cloud (AWS, Heroku, Digital Ocean), we get a hard drive associated to it.
+We can place images in that hard drive.
+(Vast majority of sources advocate for this) BUT one express server gets one hard drive associated with it.
+The problem starts to arise when we have multiple servers such as when we start to add load balancing to our server - there are multiple instances of the same server with each having a seprarte hard drive.
+If our image is in instance A and the request of the intended user goes to instance B then that user cannot access that image anymore.

+# Solution 3: Outside Data Store
+We can make express app upload our image to Amazon S3, Azure File Storage or Google Cloud Storage (mage for muli media storage).
+Cheap storage resources.

+## Rules for uploading images
+1. You have to be logged in
+2. You have to add validation at react and api level (do it for both)
+3. The uploaded image needs to be tied to a blog post
+4. Allow only image type file.

+# Approach:
+A 2 hop approach with first the file being streamed to the hard drive with our express server and then from hard drive to S3